Law Enforcement Torch Run & Bike Prologue

 Greg Mack's band "33 1/3" plays beginning at 6:30 and again after the ceremony.

 Ceremonies will then take place at Legislative Hall in Dover on Thursday at 2 p.m. and Wilmington Police Department on Friday at approxmately 9:45 a.m.

 A feature part of the run is down Main Street in Newark.

 The "Flame of Hope" will then be carried into the Opening Ceremony of the Summer Games, which begins Friday afternoon at 12:30 p.m. at the Bob Carpenter Center.

 Long-time supporters of the Torch Run may remember the Bike Prologue.
-After a decade-long absence, it returned as part of the Torch Run's 30th Anniversary.
+After a decade-long absence, it returned in 2016 as part of the Torch Run's 30th Anniversary.

 Information about the event

 The Torch Run kicks off in Rehoboth Beach the Wednesday before Summer Games with Law Enforcement motorcycles presenting the ‘Flame of Hope’ during a formal ceremony at the bandstand at 7 p.m.
 Runners then lead the Torch out of town with the first mile dedicated to Cpl.
 Chris Shea, DSP, who was tragically killed in a traffic accident.
 This first leg of the Torch Run is sponsored by Nicola Pizza.
 The flame continues to Delaware State Police Troop 7 in Lewes where the run stops for the night.

 On Thursday, the Torch Run resumes in three Sussex County locations – Delmar, Lewes and Georgetown.
 The three Sussex County legs of the Torch Run unite in Harrington, where the three torches become one and the run continues north through Kent County.
 The procession stops for an afternoon ceremony at Legislative Hall in Dover before the flame makes its way toward and then stops in Odessa.